igushev/IgushArray/README.md

 The implementation also provides FixedDeque class.
 The class is a simple double-ended queue which uses only one array in its implementation and requires its size during creation (in constructor).
-It does not totally implements std::deque interface and provides only functions needed by IgushArray implementation.
+It does not fully implements std::deque interface and provides only functions needed by IgushArray implementation.